xwmario/Warez/.github/CONTRIBUTING.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting [constructive criticism](https://www.definitions.net/definition/CONSTRUCTIVE+CRITICISM)
-* Focusing on what is best for the community
+* Focusing on what is best for the community - quality over quantity!
 * Showing empathy towards other community members
+* Do not post/submit any links with `http://`, `ftp://` or any unencrypted protocol.
+* Do not add mirrors or "new" website if the owner was not verified.
+You still can submit it but the review process will take longer to avoid linking to _fake_ or imposter websites.

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * [Trolling](https://en.wikipedia.org/wiki/Internet_troll), insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
+* Public or private harassment, there is a zero tollerance for this.
+* Abusing GitHub's issue/pull request feature to troll/spam.
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission.
 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Submitting something without doing research, testing or something which was copied from the internet without any substantial evidence.
+* Do not link to explicit content (see GitHUb FAQ what "explicit" means).

 ### Our Responsibilities